Chemo-dynamical reconstruction of Milky Way globular cluster progenitors: Age-metallicity relations and the universality of multiple stellar populations: Introduction

 \section{Introduction}

-Globular clusters (GCs) occupy a unique position among tracers of galaxy assembly: they formed predominantly at high redshift \citep{GC97, Trenti}, survive for a Hubble time, and carry in their stellar populations both the chemical imprint of their birth environments and the dynamical memory of the galaxies in which they formed \citep[e.g.;][]{kruijssen19, kruijssen20, forbes20}.
-Within the $\Lambda$CDM paradigm, the Milky Way (MW) assembled hierarchically through a sequence of mergers and accretion events in which smaller systems were incorporated into progressively larger dark matter haloes \citep{WhiteRees78}, and its GC system preserves a fossil record of this process that is, in principle, legible through the kinematics, ages, and chemical abundances of individual clusters.
+Globular clusters (GCs) occupy a unique position among tracers of galaxy assembly: they form predominantly at high redshifts \citep{GC97, Trenti}, survive for a Hubble time, and carry in their stellar populations both the chemical imprint of their birth environments and the dynamical memory of the galaxies in which they formed \citep[e.g.][]{kruijssen19, kruijssen20, forbes20}.
+Within the $\Lambda$ cold dark matter ($\Lambda$CDM) paradigm, the Milky Way (MW) assembled hierarchically through a sequence of mergers and accretion events in which smaller systems were incorporated into progressively larger dark matter haloes \citep{WhiteRees78}.
+The MW's GC system preserves a fossil record of this process that is, in principle, legible through the kinematics, ages, and chemical abundances of individual clusters.

-In the \textit{Gaia} era \citep{gaia18,gaia23}, integrals-of-motion analyses have established that the Galactic GC system is composite: roughly $40$--$45\%$ of clusters were likely accreted from now-disrupted satellite galaxies, with the remainder formed \textit{in situ} \citep{massari19,massari23, naidu20, naidu21, youakim23,youakim25,chen24}.
-The major accreted components — Gaia--Enceladus--Sausage (GSE; \citealp{helmi18,belokurov18}), Sagittarius \citep{ibata94,law10, ruizlara20}, Sequoia \citep{barba19,myeong19}, the Helmi streams \citep{helmi99,koppelman19b}, and proposed low-energy inner structures \citep{massari19,pfeffer20,horta21,malhan22,massari26} — together encode the hierarchical merger history of the Galaxy.
+In the \textit{Gaia} era \citep{gaia18,gaia23}, integrals-of-motion analyses have established that the Galactic GC system is composite: roughly $40$--$45\%$ of clusters were likely accreted from now-disrupted satellite galaxies, with the remainder formed in situ \citep{massari19,massari23, naidu20, naidu21, youakim23,youakim25,chen24}.
+The major accreted components — Gaia--Enceladus--Sausage (GSE; \citealp{helmi18,belokurov18}), Sagittarius \citep[Sgr;][]{ibata94,law10, ruizlara20}, Sequoia \citep[Seq;][]{barba19,myeong19}, the Helmi streams \citep[H99;][]{helmi99,koppelman19b}, and proposed low-energy inner structures \citep{massari19,pfeffer20,horta21,malhan22,massari26} — together encode the hierarchical merger history of the Galaxy.

 Kinematics alone, however, do not uniquely determine cluster origins.
-Dynamically heated \textit{in-situ} clusters can overlap with accreted debris in integrals-of-motion space, particularly at low orbital energies.
+Dynamically heated in situ clusters can overlap with accreted debris in integrals-of-motion space, particularly at low orbital energies.
 The age--metallicity relation (AMR) provides an independent and physically motivated diagnostic: because galaxies of different masses enrich at different rates, their GC systems trace distinct loci in age--metallicity space \citep{brodie06,leaman13,massari19,forbes20,callingham22}.
 Combining kinematics with AMRs therefore offers a more robust basis for reconstructing the assembly history than either approach alone.